The Most Effective Teaching Strategies To Use In Your School: Evidence Based And Proven To Work

 Silence is important in order to ensure pupils’ attention is not split between the example and the spoken explanation, making it more likely that both will be more fully absorbed and retained.

-A pupil on a Third Space Learning’s online maths intervention programme will necessarily have all other distractions eliminated so they can focus entirely on the information on their screen and what the tutor is asking them to do; tutors can present a worked example in real time in a learning environment without any visual or auditory disruptions.
+A pupil on Third Space Learning’s online maths intervention programme will have all other distractions eliminated so they can benefit from the one-to-one tutoring, focus on the information and what the tutor is asking them to do; tutors can present a worked example in real time in a learning environment without any visual or auditory disruptions.

 5. Effective questioning techniques